“The Walk Home at Midnight” in Recoil, Shotgun Honey Presents, volume 4. (May 2020).

 Prohibition Detroit.
 A gun moll runs afoul of bootleggers over her purse.
 Available for free through a Mystery Place/Podomatic podcast

 Paris, 1742.
 Vincent de l’Amour, professional letter-writer, and Radnor, royal police officer, partner to solve a mystery.

 My historical sources

-“Grave Doubts” in The Ghostbreakers: New Horrors anthology from Rage Machine, 2003.
+“Grave Doubts” in The Ghostbreakers: New Horrors anthology, Rage Machine, 2003.